EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

   cat: /etc/wsl.conf: No such file or directory
 ```

-- If the file does not exist, copy and paste the code below, then press enter:
+- If the file does not exist, copy and paste the code below to your command line, then press enter:

 ```bash
   {